camunda-community-hub/camunda-8-helm-profiles/dev-identity/README.md

 # Camunda 8 Helm Profile: Development

-A development configuration for Camunda Platform 8 with enabled Indentity component.
+A development configuration for Camunda Platform 8 with enabled Indentity component and enabled tasklist API.
 It can be used locally on KIND, Minikube, or any other minimal Kubernetes environment, as well as on a "real" Kubernetes clusters in a public or private cloud.

 This folder contains a [Helm](https://helm.sh/) [values file](camunda-values.yaml)